Millions of Americans suffer from glaucoma and cataracts. These conditions impair vision and can eventually lead to blindness.

 - Seeing halos around lights

 If you have a cataract, your color perception may change.
 Colors will appear faded or more yellow.
-You may also feel the need to use more light when reading or performing activities.
+You may also need to use more light when reading or performing activities.

 Glaucoma and cataracts are among the leading causes of blindness in elderly Americans.3

 Glaucoma and cataracts are different eye disorders with some similarities and differences:

 Here's what glaucoma and a cataract have in common:

 - Both are age-related.
 Your risk increases after 40 and will continue to increase as you age.